 Fruita is known as a fall and spring destination, when the temperate weather attracted those seeking relief from the Rocky Mountain snow, but any local will tell you, Fruita is incredible in the summer too – the key is getting wet.
 Check out the only full-service cable wakeboard park in the region or reserve a campsite along the Ruby Horsethief Canyon on recreation.gov and float all the way to Utah.
 You can rent a raft, kayak, canoe or stand-up paddleboard at Rim Rock Adventures.
 Make sure to stop and pet the donkeys while you’re there.
 New to rafting?
 Rim Rock also offers guided trips through a variety of areas, so you can choose to float lazy river style or take on some rolling rapids.

 Whether your day under the Colorado sun was spent mountain biking, hiking, trail running, floating or walking through town, there’s no better way to end it than at the famous Hot Tomato Pizza.
-A mecca for locals, tourists and mountain bikers alike, the Hot Tomato and its owners, Jen Zeuner and Anne Keller, are even the stars of a Patagonia film premiering this year.
+A mecca for locals, tourists and mountain bikers alike, the Hot Tomato and its owners, Jen Zeuner and Anne Keller, are even the stars of a Patagonia film.
 Enjoy a slice and a cold Colorado craft beer on the patio while you’re planning what adventures tomorrow holds.